 Massage chair rollers work along the track and typically service the upper and lower back region.

 The track that the rollers travel on.
-You'll see different terms like S-Track, L-Track or SL-Track when doing your research on massage chairs and they're appropriately named after the shape of the track.
+You'll see different terms like S-Track and L-Track or SL-Track when doing your research on massage chairs and they're appropriately named after the shape of the track.

 Reflexologists believe that applying pressure to specific points of the feet, hands or ears will help reduce stress levels.
 Those points are considered to be linked to organs and systems all through the body, supplying treatment to them.
 It can be applied by pinching or using a deep pushing in motion.

 Shiatsu massage is one of the Japanese methods that involve the fingers, palms, and thumbs of your hands to make the muscles stretch throughout the body.